 Principle in UV Floroscent detectors

 HPLC Fluorescence detector

-In this detector the fluorescence rays emitted by sample after absorbing incident light is measured as a function of quality and quantity of the sample.
+In this detector, the fluorescence rays emitted by the sample after absorbing incident light is measured as a function of quality and quantity of the sample.

-The equipment comprises of accessories in order as light source, sample passing through a tubing exposed to rays, grating (for light defraction), photo cell, charge conductor etc.
+The equipment comprises of accessories in order as light source, sample passing through a tubing exposed to rays, grating (for light diffraction), photocell, charge conductor, etc.

-Xenon arc lamp is used to produce light for excitation of sample molecules.
+The xenon arc lamp is used to produce light for the excitation of sample molecules.
 These light rays excite the sample molecules.
-These excited molecules emit florescence, which pass through gratings.
-These gratings pass the florescence at specific wavelength to photo cell which is recorded.
+These excited molecules emit fluorescence, which passes through gratings.
+These gratings pass the fluorescence at specific wavelength to a photocell which is recorded.

-The detector is suitable for compounds which can produce florescence.
+The detector is suitable for compounds which can produce fluorescence.

 Some compounds are chemically altered to produce fluorescence by chemical derivatization to estimate by this detector.